 - Scrolling using the mouse and the regular scroll bar. - Scrolling using a "scroll wheel" mounted in the center of the mouse (a Microsoft "IntelliMouse").
 We were careful to explain to the subjects the three different ways the wheel can be used, including rolling the wheel, or tapping or holding the wheel down to go into "scroll mode" where the further you move the mouse from the tap point, the faster the text scrolls.
 The subjects could choose which methods to use. - Scrolling using buttons on the WorkPad (see Figure 3a).
 There were 6 buttons that scrolled up and down a line, up and down a page, and left and right (which were not needed for this experiment).
 The buttons auto-repeated if held down. - Scrolling using a "slider" on the WorkPad (see Figure 3b).
 Putting a finger on the slider and moving up or down moved the text the corresponding amount.
 If you reach the edge of the slider, then you need to lift your finger and re-stroke.
-Tapping on the slider has no effect since only relative movements are used.
-This is similar one of the sliders used in the early Buxton and Myers study [4]. - Scrolling using a "rate scroller," which acted like a ratecontrolled joystick with three speeds (see Figure 3c).
-Putting a finger anywhere on the WorkPad and moving up or down started the text moving in that direction, and moving the finger further from the start point scrolled faster.
+Tapping on the slider has no effect since only relative movements are used. - Scrolling using a "rate scroller," which acted like a ratecontrolled joystick with three speeds (see Figure 3c).
+Putting a finger on the WorkPad and moving up or down started the text moving in that direction, and moving the finger further from the start point scrolled faster.

-The order of the conditions was varied across subjects using a Latin square.
+The order of the conditions was varied across subjects.